 Co-Teaching in Wisconsin

-Co-Teaching is generally defined as two licensed educators, often a special education teacher and a general education teacher, sharing equal responsibility for planning, delivering, evaluating instruction, and learning to meet the diverse needs of students in a shared space.
-The overarching goal of co-teaching is to combine and expand upon the expertise of both professionals for the benefit of all students assigned to them.
-The co-teaching pair learn from each other, and over time, roles become more fluid such that planning, creating modifications, developing accommodations, and content instruction are all done by both as determined through co-planning and assessment of student needs.
+Co-Teaching is generally defined as two or more licensed educators, often a special education teacher and a general education teacher, sharing equal responsibility for planning, delivering, evaluating instruction, and learning to meet the diverse needs of students in a shared space.
+The overarching goal of co-teaching is to combine and expand upon the expertise of each professional for the benefit of all students.
+The co-teaching partners learn from one another, and over time, roles become more fluid such that planning, creating modifications, developing accommodations, and content instruction are all done by each as determined through co-planning and assessment of student needs.
 Attention to implementation science with regard to the application of evidence-based practices for the co-teaching model as well as instruction and behavioral supports is a critical factor to the success of co-teaching.
 The presence of a special education teacher in a general education classroom does not automatically mean the class is co-taught.

 Components of Co-Teaching

 Practice Profiles identify the core components of a program, innovation, practice, or intervention, and describe the key activities that are associated with each core component.
 Practice profiles enable a program to be teachable, learnable, and doable in typical human service settings.
 (Description of Practice Profiles)

 This allows us to have a common language when discussing co-teaching, especially when designing a co-teaching environment that supports equity.

 The Co-Teaching Practice Profile describes the essential attributes of an equitable co-taught learning environment which is inclusive of each and every learner.
 Outlining four core competencies, this practice profile document aims to provide both educators and leaders a framework to promote and support inclusive and equitable co-taught classrooms.

 The core competencies include:

 - Designing Physical Space and Functional Structure